 Front Binding – Happy Halloween!
 And it’s a new post from me at last.
-South Wind is still forthcoming, but in the meantime, let’s feature the German master of horror, Herr Hoffmann.
+Today, let’s feature the German master of horror, Herr Hoffmann.
 This is a bit of a curio from the Club; E.T.A.
 Hoffmann does not have the “classic” status of some of his contemporaries here in America, although according to Macy he was definitely well-regarded in his native Germany and even noted that a reader of Hoffmann would be consider having “a high I.Q.”
 This was the sole work from Hoffmann printed for the LEC and the Heritage Press.

 Hugo Steiner-Prag is not unfamiliar to this blog, unlike the author of this work; Herr Steiner-Prag has appeared multiple times.
 In fact, I believe that beyond the LEC Measure for Measure, we have now documented all of his work for the George Macy Company with this post.
 His short but storied run is documented on Tartuffe (which, after taking a quick look at that post, reminds me how much I need to clean up all those old posts).
 He is a great fit for the tense texts of Hoffmann, as you will see.
 Alas, this was his final work for either club, as he passed away during the production of the LEC edition of this work shortly after submitting his contribution.